-- Tax year (enter 2022 or later).
+- Tax year (enter 2024 or later).
 Although you could change it for California tax planning, we recommend that you do not change this entry, which is translated from the federal Control Form, because the California return is so closely tied to the federal return of the same tax year that the result could be unrealistic.
 Instead, if you want to perform California tax planning we recommend that you first perform tax planning with the federal return, with the tax year changed on the federal Control Form.
 Then, once the federal return is complete for tax planning, translate the return into a California return and perform California tax planning using the newly translated return. - Monetary amounts rounded to nearest \$? (auto-calc) For a California return, this entry is always Yes.
-Furthermore, you cannot override this entry because the FTB requires that all dollar amounts be rounded to the nearest dollar for BOTH paper and e-file reurns.
+Furthermore, you cannot override this entry because the FTB requires that all dollar amounts be rounded to the nearest dollar for BOTH paper and e-file returns.
 In fact, most FTB-printed forms have their pennies columns pre-printed with 00. - Auto-creation of forms.
 Like the Form 1040 software, you can block the automatic creation of select forms for special circumstances.
-For the Form 540 software, you can block the auto-creation of only 3 forms, as described on the next page.
-All other auto-created forms are unconditionally created when they are needed to ensure a valid return (Schedules CA, D, D-1, and page 2 of P, and Forms 3514, 3596, and 3801), because they hold results that are not otherwise reflected on Form 540 or are mandatory for paid preparers.
-(Only Form 3596 is mandatory for paid preparers, and it is never auto-created if you answer Yes to "Omit paid preparer information?" at the end of this Control Form.)
+For the Form 540 software, you can block the auto-creation of only two forms, Forms 3801 and 5805.
+All other auto-created forms are unconditionally created when they are needed to ensure a valid return (Schedules CA, D, D-1, and P, and Forms 3514 and 3596), because they hold results that are not otherwise reflected on Form 540 or are mandatory for paid preparers.
+(Only Form 3596 is mandatory for paid preparers, and it is never auto-created if you answer Yes to "Omit paid preparer information?" at the end of this Control Form.) - Block Form 3801 auto-creation.
+If you don't want the software to automatically figure the passive losses limitations throughout the return, answer Yes here, although we recommend against blocking this feature.